michimussato/OpenStudioLandscapes/README.md

 > [!TIP]
 >
-> You can change the default location
+> You can change the default config store location
 > by setting `OPENSTUDIOLANDSCAPES__CONFIGSTORE_ROOT`.

 ### Environment Variables and Secrets